-Professor Keith Brennan was appointed as Associate Dean for Internationalisation in January 2017.
+Professor Keith Brennan was appointed as Vice Dean for Internationalisation in 2022.
 Keith is also Professor of Developmental Signalling, based in the Division of Cancer Sciences.

 His role as a member of the wider Faculty Leadership Team is to support colleagues in the development of research and teaching links with international institutions.
 He also supports them to develop an international student recruitment strategy and the adaptation of degree programmes for an international market.

 Professor Brennan's PhD and initial postdoctoral research was undertaken at the University of Cambridge.
 He then moved to Cornell University, New York for his second postdoctoral fellowship, where his research focused on Wnt signalling in mammalian cells.